ACCESS-NRI/training-day-2024-find-analyse-data/README.md

 # ACCESS-NRI Training Day 4 September 2023

-This repository includes the material for the <a href="https://www.access-nri.org.au" target="_black">ACCESS-NRI</a> Training Day on 4 September 2023.
+This repository includes the material for the <a href="https://www.access-nri.org.au" target="_black">ACCESS-NRI</a> <a href="https://www.access-nri.org.au/event/access-training-day-2023/" target="_black">Training Day</a> on 4 September 2023.
 You can find a general overview of the ACCESS-NRI documentation on the <a href="https://access-hive.org.au" target="_blank">ACCESS-Hive</a>.

 This reopository is structured according to the <a href="https://www.access-nri.org.au/access-training-day-program/" target="_blank">Training Day program</a>: